fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/utility-types.md

 Cannot assign to 'title' because it is a read-only property.
 ```

-This utility is useful for representing assignment expressions that will fail at runtime (i.e. when attempting to reassign properties of a [frozen object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)).
+This utility is useful for representing assignment expressions that will fail at runtime (i.e. when attempting to reassign properties of a [frozen object ↗](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)).

 ##### `Object.freeze` {#objectfreeze}